 - Near sources of fresh water, nectar, and pollen

-- Placed on a stand to keep them off the ground
+- On a stand to keep it off the ground and dry

 - Level from side to side

 - Protected by a windbreak from prevailing winter winds